SaifAlmaliki/Hirios/README.md

-# EasyHire - Job Portal Application
+# Hirios - Job Portal Application

 ## Overview

-EasyHire is a comprehensive job portal application that connects job seekers with companies.
+Hirios is a comprehensive job portal application that connects job seekers with companies.
 It provides a dual-interface platform where companies can post jobs and manage applications, while job seekers can browse opportunities and apply for positions.
 The application features modern UI components, real-time data management, and integrated file handling for resume uploads.

 ## 🚀 Features